 The origins of the museum can be traced to an initiative to use local history to promote tourism in the Inishowen Peninsula.
-During Heritage Day in 1990 a group of maritime history enthusiasts organised a display of local artefacts and photographs.
+During Heritage Day in 1990, a group of maritime history enthusiasts organised a display of local artifacts and photographs.
 The quality and quantity of the material collected led the group to believe that there was potential for a museum dedicated to maritime history.
 In 1994 a committee was formed and the central dwelling and adjoining dwelling of the coastguard Station in Greencastle, overlooking the harbour were purchased from the OPW by local fundraising and donations.
 IFI and Leader I funded the technical advice and restoration work.

 A memorial to all those from the Inishowen Peninsula who have been lost at sea was erected in front of the Museum.